chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/mqtt.md

     - Confirm the firmware version under Remote Management

 !!! note
-    Your node's `IP address` may be set by your router's DHCP server to a diferent IP if you already connected your node to Wi-Fi.
+    Your node's `IP address` may be set by your router's DHCP server to a different IP if you already connected your node to Wi-Fi.
 Check your DHCP server to see what your node's local IP address is.

 ### Step 3: Apply ChiMesh Observer Settings